Fear of Commitment – The Phobia To Get Too Close

 The answers are in your brain

-This doesn’t mean you can’t change, but until you expose the key players in the background, you will not know exactly what to change.
+This doesn’t mean you can’t overcome your complicated commitment issues.
+But until you expose the key players in the background, you will not know exactly the root cause of that specific phobia.

-Until then you will wander around in circles, replicating the same mistakes.
-You will continue to be horrified by the idea of being in a long-term intimate relationship probably without knowing it.
+Until then you will wander around in circles, replicating the same fear of commitment habits.
+You will continue to be terrified by the idea of having a long-term relationship probably without knowing it.

-Meanwhile, you will continue to come up with new excuses to break up, telling yourself “that was the only option”.
+Meanwhile, you will continue to come up with new reasons to break up, telling yourself “that was the only option”.

 In other words, you think you know yourself.
-However, in reality, you live on autopilot and are not aware of the true motivations and the hidden patterns that drive you.
+However, in reality, you live on autopilot.
+In other words, you are not aware of the true motivations and the hidden forces that drive you.

 Maybe you are thinking “What?!
 How can you say it?
-I know exactly who I am and what I am and if I had fear of commitment I would have changed that a long time ago.”
+I know exactly who I am and if I would have commitment fear, I would have changed that a long time ago.”

 Nonetheless, that is exactly what I am saying.
 Why?
 Because I’ve been there.
-Because many of us have been there.
 And frankly, because most of us are still there.
 “What is this ‘there’ you are talking about?” you ask.

-‘There’ is that foggy land of the limiting beliefs that rule your life.
+‘There’ is that foggy land of the limiting beliefs that run your life.

-So, when is the decision to break up a response to true incompatibility issues and when is it a response to your fear of commitment and intimacy?
+So, when is the decision to break up a response to true incompatibility issues and when is it a response to your commitment phobia?

-If your life feels like a never-ending movie rerun rather than something that happened once when you were young and confused, then it is likely that this a pattern that keeps repeating itself in your life.
+If your life feels like a never-ending movie rerun, then it is likely that this a pattern that keeps repeating itself in your life.

-It is important for you to understand that the source of these behaviors is likely deep-seated anxiety.
+It is important for you to understand that the source of the fear of commitment is likely deep-seated anxiety.
 This is a negative pattern, one you would do well to uproot out of your system.

-When you have commitment issues, your internal system labels any serious relationship as a threat to be avoided at all costs.
+When you have a commitment phobia, your internal system labels any serious love as a threat to be avoided at all costs.
 Yet, you crave forming a bond with someone else.